Mechanical Ventilation Systems in Ireland

 Do I need mechanical ventilation if I open windows?

-My home isn’t very airtight ( BER C2).
-Will installing an MVHR system still bring any real benefits?
+My home isn’t very airtight (BER C2).
+Will installing MVHR still provide real benefits?

-The main difference between a tighter and a looser home is efficiency: in a well-sealed dwelling, the recovered heat circulates for longer, while a less airtight home loses that warmth more quickly.
-However, even in a C2-rated house, MVHR improves air quality, comfort, and overall energy balance.
+The main difference between a very airtight home and a C2-rated home is efficiency: in a tighter dwelling, recovered heat stays inside longer, whereas a less airtight home loses heat more quickly.
+Nevertheless, MVHR still delivers cleaner air, better comfort, and improved overall energy balance in any home.

-Systems that are certified and listed in Appendix Q / PCDB of the SEAI database can positively impact the DEAP calculation by improving the system efficiency.
-This leads to a higher BER rating and better energy performance credits
+Ventilation systems that are certified and listed in Sap Appendix Q / PCDB of the SEAI database contribute positively to the DEAP calculation.
+Their higher efficiency improves energy performance values, which leads to a better BER rating and stronger compliance with Part L.

 Do you repair existing ventilation units?